SanderJSA/KPS_Counter/README.md

 ## To install and run on windows:

-FLTK is required to compile
+FLTK is required to compile.

+Using Clion:
-This is a CMake based project
+>This is a CMake based project.
-I recommend using Clion to import the project and compile
+>import the project in Clion and compile.

+Using another IDE:
+>Import the source files and make sure FLTK can be included.